Manage model lifecycle in Unity Catalog

 Requirements

 Unity Catalog must be enabled in your workspace.
 See Get started using Unity Catalog to create a Unity Catalog Metastore, enable it in a workspace, and create a catalog.
-If Unity Catalog is not enabled, you can still use the classic workspace model registry.
+If Unity Catalog is not enabled, use the workspace model registry.

 andUSE CATALOG